-The road’s construction was disrupted by unexpected rain (!), a glut of protected great crested newts, incompetent testing of ground conditions, predicted delays from third parties and the liquidation of the builder Carillion.
+The road’s delayed opening followed a series of construction issues including disruption by unexpected rain (!), a glut of protected great crested newts, incompetent testing of ground conditions, predicted delays from third parties and the liquidation of the builder Carillion.

 The new road’s problems should serve as a warning to anyone who imagines that extending it to Bredbury with the proposed A6-M60 Bypass could be free of problems and negative effects.